Kingfish Cup

 Where is it held?

 “Greater Sydney” is the area entrants may enter.
 It stretches from Bird Island in the Central Coast to Bass Point in the South covering just over 250 kilometres of coastline.
-Weigh in Stations are at Adreno Sydney itself, Little Manly in Sydney Harbour, and Terrigal, on the Central Coast.
+Weigh in Stations are at Adreno Sydney itself, Little Manly in Sydney Harbour, both Terrigal and Norah Head on the Central Coast, and of course Wollongong too.

 Who enters the KFC?